NationStates: History

 NationStates, then named Jennifer Government: NationStates, was launched on 13 November 2002 by Australian novelist Max Barry to help promote the sale of his novel Jennifer Government, which NationStates is loosely based on, prior to its release.
 Development began in August.
 Barry has stated that he was influenced to create the website after he took a multiple-choice political quiz to determine a person's political affiliations; he added that "it was fun, but I also wanted to see what kind of country my policies created, and have to deal with the consequences".

 On 21 January 2008, Barry received a cease and desist letter from the United Nations (UN) for unauthorized usage of its name and emblem for the game's fictionalized United Nations.
 As a result, Barry changed the name of the organization to the "World Assembly", introducing the change as a permanent April Fool's prank.
 Barry joked about the situation: "[Players have] implemented privacy safeguards, promoted religious tolerance, passed a universal bill of rights, and outlawed child labor, amongst 240 other resolutions [...]
 Clearly this wasn't anything the real UN wanted to be associated with."
 Barry complied willingly, citing his support of the UN and his total lack of legal standing.

+On 27 January 2026, NationStates was put temporarily offline after a suspected data breach done by a player with a history of legitimate bug reporting.
+Barry posted messages on the website while it was offline, revealing that a feature added to the game on 2 September 2025 called "Dispatch Search" had a double parsing bug being the first of its kind reported on the site.
+However, the player performed an unauthorized remote code execution in the game's servers while testing the bug and copied the game data to their personal system.
+Although the aforementioned player claimed to have deleted the copied data since, the site administrators stated that they couldn't confirm it and as such determined that the servers have been compromised.